teambit/bit/README.md

 However, sharing code and managing changes across multiple repositories can become very hard very quickly and generate a lot of painful overhead.

-Bit works with Git and NPM to make it easy to share more code and manage changes across multiple repositories and projects, with greater discoverability and less maintenance overhead- so you can save your energy for building new things.
+Bit works with Git and NPM to make it easy to share more code and manage changes across multiple repositories and projects, with greater discoverability and less overhead- so you can save your energy for building new things.

 Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities.